 Obviously, it’s louder than playing the instrument acoustically, but this can also have a positive impact on your playing technique, especially if you’re going to be practicing with a fingerstyle technique very often.

-There is a saying that sometimes goes around that goes, “let the amp do the work.”
+There is a phrase that sometimes goes around saying, “let the amp do the work.”

-The bass is a very dynamic instrument, and if you’re not running a compressor, some notes might be too loud or too delicately.
-There are a time and place for dynamic playing, but getting an amp can prevent you from hitting notes too hard, but it can also make soft notes more audible if its an issue with your technique and a lack of control.
+The bass is a very dynamic instrument, and if you’re not running a compressor, some notes might be too loud or too delicate.
+There is a time and place for dynamic playing, but getting an amp can prevent you from hitting notes too hard, but it can also make soft notes more audible if it’s an issue with your technique and a lack of control.

 Overall, being able to hear yourself better will start to get you thinking more about how to achieve a more consistent tone.